njclouds/njdeveloper/content/_index.md

 draft: false
 ---

-Welcome to the Pepipost API Documentation.
-If you’re new to Pepipost, create a free [account](https://ninjaemail.cloud) and follow to get started.
+Welcome to the Ninjaemail API Documentation.
+If you’re new to Ninjaemail, create a free [account](https://ninjaemail.cloud) and follow to get started.

 Easily connect and send your application emails with our API and SMTP relay for maximum deliverability, reliability, and scalability